 A plant falling over from a strong gust of wind, or branches breaking from the sheer weight of ripening flowers is a disheartening way to lose a portion (or all) of a crop.
 Especially since this type of failure can be easily prevented.

-Using this simple method of plant and container stabilization will help ensure that your plant will stay upright throughout the season and give you one less thing to worry about.
+Using this simple method of plant and container stabilization will help ensure that your plants will stay upright throughout the season and give you one less thing to worry about.